Javier Mariona

-Javier Mariona Jacutin (born 17 October 2004) is a professional footballer who plays as a striker for USL Championship club Oakland Roots and their reserve team Project 51O.
-Born in the United States and of Salvadoran and Filipino descent, he is a youth international for El Salvador.
+Javier Alessandro Jacutin Mariona (born 17 October 2004) is a professional footballer who currently plays as an attacking midfielder or a forward for USL League One club AV Alta FC.
+Born in the United States, he represents the Philippines national team.

 Early and personal life

 Mariona was born in Los Altos, California to a Salvadoran father, Rodrigo Mariona (son of Salvadoran football legend Salvador Mariona), and a Filipino mother, former tennis player Marisue Jacutin (daughter of Dicky and Suzette Jacutin).
 He has one sister, 5-star tennis recruit Bella Jacutin-Mariona.
 As a child, he enjoyed food, watching extreme sports (he is a fan of Travis Pastrana), and playing football, tennis, taekwondo, skateboarding and golf.
 At age six, he played for a 7 to 8-year-old football team because of his "superior talent".
 According to his mother, "Javier loves sinigang, nilagang baka, adobo, pancit and he’s a big rice fan!
 Javier completely understands Spanish and some Visayan, but answers back in English since it is the language commonly spoken at home."
 When asked what he would do if not a footballer, she said "Javier the Monster Truck Driver".
 At just twelve years old, he was already receiving offers from European clubs.